Iraneus/betamedneed/_services/medicines.md

 Medical facilities can readily **make payments for medicines** through MedNeed.

-Users can ‘Pay Now' or 'Pay Later’ with MedNeed Credit.
+You can ‘Pay Now' or 'Pay Later’ with MedNeed Credit.

-Users can also make use of the MedNeed Card and MedNeed Coupon if possible.
+You can pay with the MedNeed Card and use MedNeed Coupon if available.

 ![Some medicines](/images/illustrations/hand-drugs.jpg)